 --Can be fun, learn, you might surprise yourself

---Don’t sign up for own show—for music even ticket selling will conflict with lunch time rehearsals.
+--Don’t sign up for your own show—for music even ticket selling will conflict with lunch time rehearsals.
 Publicity, however, should be for your own show.

---all kinds of jobs, backstage and “front of house.”
+--All kinds of jobs, backstage and “front of house.”
 Some require tech rehearsals and training workshops.
 Check the production calendar and website for times and dates.
 Training workshops are mandatory for certain jobs but open to all who are interested.

 --Be aware when signing up of other commitments and obligations such as athletic practices and games, model UN, etc. Avoid jobs with tech rehearsals at the same time you’re on a team.